-IMPORTANT NOTE: Applicants to the 2023 Surgical Technology program MUST have BIO 275 (Microbiology) with a grade of “C” or better.
-CVCC will no longer accept BIO 175 beginning with the 2023 Surgical Technology applicant pool.
+IMPORTANT NOTE: Applicants to the 2024 Surgical Technology program MUST have BIO 275 (Microbiology) with a grade of “C” or better.
+CVCC will no longer accept BIO 175.

 Surgical Technology is a specialty within the Health Sciences Division.
 The curriculum prepares an individual to assist in the care of the surgical patient in the operating room and to function as a member of the surgical team.

 Students will apply theoretical knowledge to the care of patients undergoing surgery and develop skills necessary to participate in surgical procedures, prepare supplies, equipment, and instruments; maintain aseptic technique; assist with patient preparation for surgery; and assist surgeons during operations.

 Students of Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredited programs are required to take the national certification exam administered by the National Board on Certification in Surgical Technology and Surgical Assisting (NBSTSA) within a four-week period prior to or after graduation; however, Surgical Technology students at CVCC will take the certification exam prior to graduation.

 Students are expected to participate in classroom, lab, and clinical (hospital) experience.
 The entire program consists of five continuous semesters (68 or 69 credits).
 Students start in the Fall semester (August) and graduate in the Spring semester (May).

 It is highly recommended to complete as many of the required general education classes prior to admission into the program.

 All students applying to the Surgical Technology Program are required to attend an information session.